Protesters storm Mexico's Senate after ruling party wins votes for court overhaul

 The Tuesday break-in by protesters was met by sharp criticism by some like Morena senator Andrea Chávez, who wrote in a post on X: “Violently breaking into the plenary session where we, the representatives of the people, deliberate is not a way to resolve differences.”

 Others like Mayuli Martínez Simón, a PAN senator, cast the blame on the ruling party as they stood on the Senate floor among throngs of protesters.
-As she did, protesters trickled out, headed to another building where senators planned to restart their debate at 7 pm.
+As she did, protesters trickled out, headed to another building where senators restarted their debate.
+Protesters once again tried to enter the alternate location, ending in clashes with police forces, which set off tear gas.

 “With absence of dialogue from Morena, today this is what we're seeing.
 The citizens, Mexicans, took over the Senate, entering with force.
 It's not the best, but we didn't have any other option,” she told the Associated Press in an interview.